intelation/openpiimap/docs/schema.md

 - **Type:** `enum`
 - **Required:** ✅
 - **Accepted Values:**
-  - `direct_identifier` — Uniquely identifies an individual (e.g., passport number)
+  - `direct_identifier` — Uniquely identifies an individual on its own (e.g., full name, email address, passport number, social security number)
-  - `indirect_identifier` — May identify an individual when combined (e.g., birthdate, ZIP code)
+  - `indirect_identifier` — May identify an individual when combined with other data (e.g., birthdate, ZIP code, gender).
+Also known as `quasi_identifier` in some frameworks
+  - `quasi_identifier` — Alternative term for `indirect_identifier` used in HIPAA and some other frameworks.
+May identify an individual when combined with other data
-  - `special_category` — Sensitive categories defined by law (e.g., health, biometric, race)
+  - `special_category` — Sensitive categories requiring heightened protection under law (e.g., health data, biometric data, genetic data, racial or ethnic origin, religious beliefs, sexual orientation)
+  - `national_identifier` — Government-issued identification numbers specific to a country (e.g., Social Security Number in US, National Insurance Number in UK, CPF in Brazil, Aadhaar in India)
+  - `financial_identifier` — Financial account or transaction information (e.g., bank account numbers, credit card numbers, IBAN, payment history)
+  - `contextual_identifier` — Data that becomes PII in specific contexts such as employment or education (e.g., employee ID, salary information, performance reviews, student ID, grades)
+  - `behavioral` — Information about actions, preferences, or patterns of behavior (e.g., browsing history, location data, purchase history, search queries, app usage patterns)
+  - `meta` — Metadata about data processing, compliance, or governance (e.g., consent records, processing purposes, retention periods, data lineage)
-  - `pseudonymized_data` — Reversible transformation of identifiers
+  - `pseudonymized_data` — Reversible transformation of identifiers (reserved for future use)
-  - `anonymized_data` — Irreversible; not considered personal data under some laws
+  - `anonymized_data` — Irreversible transformation; not considered personal data under some laws (reserved for future use)

+**Note:** The terms `indirect_identifier` and `quasi_identifier` are used interchangeably across different frameworks.
+GDPR countries typically use `indirect_identifier`, while HIPAA and CPRA use `quasi_identifier`.
+Both refer to the same concept.

 ---